NemesisGuy/voxnemesis-supertonic-extension/README.md

 ## Notes
 - Keep the `wasm-unsafe-eval` CSP entry to allow ONNX Runtime WebAssembly loading.
 - First run requires network to download models; afterwards they are served from Cache Storage.
+- You do not need npm for normal usage; only for local development/testing.

 ## Release Packaging
-- Bump `manifest.json` version, run `npm test`, then package with `git archive -o release/voxnemesis-supertonic-extension-<ver>.zip HEAD`.
+- Bump `manifest.json` (and `package.json`) version, run `npm test`, then package with `git archive -o release/voxnemesis-supertonic-extension-<ver>.zip HEAD`.
 - Upload the zip to the Chrome/Edge store and smoke-test the store build (first-run download, cached reopen, context menu, playback).

 ## Benchmarking